fisodd/www-fisodd-com/content/post/right-place.rst

 instead of the usual shoot-the-messenger response our data and our methods were used to drive change across the company.

-A common theme was that very few customers ever care about technology for technology's sake.
+The common theme was that very few customers ever care about technology for technology's sake.
 The vast majority of the marketplace just wants solutions that provide the desired experience with a minimum of cost and hassle.